zejsneto/Web-Games/README.md

 ## ℹ️ Description

-Web games created from scratch or clones from other games, mostly made with HTML CSS and JavaScript.
+Web games created from scratch or clones from other games, made with HTML, CSS and JavaScript.

 ---